olnor18/mukube/README.md

 For a full command that cleans, builds and runs the tests:

-`bitbake -c clean k8s-testing && bitbake mukube-minimal-test-image && bitbake mukube-minimal-test-image -c testimage `
+`bitbake -c clean mukube-minimal-test-image && bitbake mukube-minimal-test-image && bitbake mukube-minimal-test-image -c testimage `